zpiddock/BaldursGate3/README.md

 # How should a mod be laid out?

 You can either follow the steps below,
 Or use the Tool from ShinyHobo, which can be found [here](https://github.com/ShinyHobo/bg3-mod-packer)
+For loose file mods, please follow the guide [here](https://github.com/ShadowChild/BaldursGate3/loose-file-spec.md)

 # Mods should be a zip archive